Smoking and grilling are two of my favorite ways to cook food; they both produce flavorful cooks, yet each has its highlights.

 Generally, pellet grills and smokers will cost more and electric smokers next, and the cheaper types will usually be charcoal and then propane models.

 You also want to think about any other features you may wish, such as infrared roasters, extra shelving space, and grill covers.

 Storage space can be handy if you plan on cooking large amounts of meat or storing extra charcoal or wood.

 Many traditional charcoal smokers will include a rack below the separate cooking chambers so that you can keep wood and extra briquettes.

 If you plan on cooking a lot, consider a model with side and front storage options.

 A warming rack can also be handy for keeping food warm, so a side burner can be good to have, which can also double as a shelf.

-Portability will be important if you plan on taking your grill smoker combo to tailgates, camping, or if you know you will be moving it around the backyard often.
+Portability will be important if you plan on taking your grill smoker combo to tailgates or camping.
+It's also the best choice if you know you will be moving it around the backyard often.

-The best options for portability are going to be lightweight charcoal smokers.
+The best option for portability is going to be a lightweight charcoal smoker grill combo.
 Gas models require you to have a propane tank or natural gas hookups, and electric types require a power outlet.

 You Might Also Like: The Best Smokers for Turkey